 The host university will provide office space and assistance with travel and accommodation.

-Planned teaching or training activities (provide information on course type, learning outcomes, content, type of exam, see e.g.).
+Teaching or training activities offered (based on prior teaching experience detailing course type, learning outcomes, content, type of exam, see e.g.).

-Proof of proficiency in the language of instruction (English), if applicable.
+Proof of experience / proficiency in the language of instruction (English).

 Annualy on March 14, a call for applications will be announced.

 Outstanding scholars will be selected according to following criteria:

 Academic excellence (publication record), delivery of quality courses in English language.